jessicadesilva/obsidian-notes/Orchestration.md

 * Our pipeline has three blocks: load_titanic, fill_in_missing_values, export_titanic_clean
 * The dependencies of the blocks are that load_titanic must run successfully before fill_in_missing_values and fill_in_missing_values must run successfully before export_titanic_clean.
 Using airflow syntax this would be: load_titanic << fill_in_missing_values << export_titanic_clean
+  * The dependencies also imply that the dataframe output of load_titanic gets fed in as an input to fill_in_missing_values, and the dataframe output of fill_in_missing_values gets fed in as an input to export_titanic_clean.
   * The load_titanic block is a "data loader" block written as a python (PY) file
   * The fill_in_missing_values block is a "transformer" block also written as a python (PY) file
   * The export_titanic_clean block is a "data exporter" block also written as a python (PY) file